narajaon/onestatus/README.md

 ## Exposed global variables
 - `g:onestatus_default_layout`: can be `0` or `1`.
 Defaults to `1`
  Setting it to 0 prevents onestatus from applying some arbitrary layout style.
-Usefull when you want to fully customize your statusline.
+Useful when you want to fully customize your statusline.
 - `g:onestatus_config_path`: a path string
  It contains the default path where onestatus will look for a `onestatus.json`.
 You can override it if you want to use a custom path.
 - `g:onestatus_right_length`: the max length of your right status.
 Defaults to 50